rkdarst/presentation-kickstart/index.rst

 * Portrait screenshare

-  * I believe that portrait is the way to go no
+  * I believe that portrait is the way to go.
   * Half the screen for the attendees to do their own work.
-  * Even in this presentation, you will be doing other things anyway.
+  * Even in other presentations such as this one, you will probably do something else anyway and may as well make the multitasking easy.

   Video frame: